maid-zone/soundcloak/README.md

 # Already implemented
 - Searching for songs, users, playlists
-- Basic user overview (songs, playlists, albums, metadata)
+- Basic user overview (songs, playlists, albums, reposts, metadata)
 - Basic song overview (author, metadata) & streaming (requires some JS if instance has `Restream` disabled)
 - Basic playlist/set/album overview (songs list, author, metadata)
 - Resolving shortened links (`https://on.soundcloud.com/boiKDP46fayYDoVK9` -> `https://sc.maid.zone/on/boiKDP46fayYDoVK9`)
 - Content proxying (images, audio)
+- View featured tracks, playlists
 - Users can change their preferences (should proxying be enabled, what method of playing the song should be used etc)

 ## In the works